pakastin/clocktick/Readme.md

 # clocktick
 Clock-accurate timeout for Node.js and browser.
-Basically it is identical to setTimeout, but it triggers callback function precisely on every second.
+Basically it is identical to setTimeout, but it triggers callback function precisely on the next second.

 ## example
 See an example [here](http://pakastin.github.io/clocktick)